harveyt/moysetutoring/content/post/Jack.md

 hungry, so puts a couple of thick slices of bread in the toaster.
 Tea and toast: the answer to every malaise, he thinks.
 As he spreads a generous layer of butter on his toast, he hears a floorboard creak upstairs.
 Strange creaking sounds are not unusual in this old house, but the sound unnerves him.
-"Well it can't be Olaf", he thinks, so he creeps up the stairs to investigate.
+"Well, it can't be Olaf", he thinks, so he creeps up the stairs to investigate.
 All is quiet.
 Just the faint sound of traffic a couple of streets away and an airplane high overhead.
 He goes back downstairs to the kitchen, puts his tea and toast onto a tray and carries it through to the living room.
 He kicks off his shoes and stretches himself on the sofa.
 Olaf plonks himself on Jack's lap,